BES-QSIG/qge/README.md

-# qge
+# Guides
-Site repo for Quantitative field guides for ecologists
+Computational resources, guides and tutorials for ecologists